strimzi/test-clients/README.md

 * `MESSAGE` - message which the producer should send
 * `MESSAGE_TEMPLATE` - template from [data-generator](https://github.com/skodjob/data-generator) for messages.
 It has higher priority than `MESSAGE` evn var.
 * `MESSAGE_TYPE` - type of message that will be used in records headers.
 Available are json and text.
+* `CA_CRT` - the certificate of the CA which signed the HTTP Bridge's TLS certificates, for adding to the client's trust store

 HTTP Consumer
 * `HOSTNAME` - hostname of service